LaboraTORIbio/LaboraTORIbio.github.io/index.md

-#### Comparative genomic analysis and phylogenetic logistic regression
+#### Comparative Genomic Analysis and Phylogenetic Logistic Regression

 * Performed diverse comparative genomic analyses to identify genetic traits that could be associated to a certain phenotype, using tools like **MacSyFinder** or **BLAST**.
 * Analyzed the potential associations with Fisher's exact tests and phylogenetic logistic regression (**phyloglm**) to account for phylogenetic dependency.